U.S. says no China-style climate deal in works for India

 That puts less pressure on India to cut emissions.
 “India is in a completely different economic situation from China,” said Robert Stavins, director of the Harvard Environmental Economics Program.

-Javadekar said the fact that countries have surpassed a target of $10 billion in the Green Climate Fund in Lima is “happy news” because it finally signaled progress on the finance front in negotiations.

-But he warned that some of what was raised is not new funding and that getting from that level to the longer-term UN goal to raise up to $100 billion per year for climate finance by 2020 will require an impossible leap.

-Reporting by Alister Doyle and Valerie Volcovici in Lima; Additional reporting by Patricia Zengerle in Washington; Editing by Dan Grebler and Lisa Shumaker
+Reporting By Alister Doyle in Lima and Patricia Zengerle in Washington; Editing by Dan Grebler